 English Shepherds are descendants of Shepherd dogs from England and Scotland.
 They are related to other dogs, such as Scotch Collies, Border Collies, and Australian Shepherds.
 They herd livestock and hunt vermin for English and Scottish settlers.

 English Shepherds are highly trainable.

-They are good heelers, so they’ll walk close to you and they have a lot of agility and stamina.
+They are good heelers (herding by nipping at the heels), will walk close to you, and have a lot of agility and stamina.
 They're willing to “get tough” when needed in their work, but they are trustworthy and will leave the herd alone when their assistance is unnecessary.

-They’re also hunting dogs.
 They have a keen sense of tracking and are great treeing dogs.
-Keep in mind, this treeing behavior is instinctive, so you'll need to keep an eye on your pup if you or your neighbors have a cat.
+Keep in mind that this treeing behavior is instinctive, so you'll need to keep an eye on your pup if you or your neighbors have a cat.

 English Shepherds are agile dogs.
 Their athleticism makes them great at dog sports and other fun bonding activities with their humans.
-Their willingness to please the people around them make them good therapy dogs.
+Their willingness to please the people around them makes them good therapy dogs.
 You'll also find this breed working in search and rescue roles.
 They also make great farm dogs.